abinit/abinit/doc/tutorial/eph4isotc.md

 !!! note

-    Note that, in order to accelerate the calculation, we have decreased [[eph_fsewin]] from its default value of 1.0 eV to 0.3 eV.
+    In order to accelerate the calculation, we have decreased [[eph_fsewin]] from its default value of 1.0 eV to 0.3 eV.
     This is possible when the Gaussian method is used since states whose energy is 3-4 standard deviation from the Fermi level give negligible contribution to the double delta integral.
-    In other words, for the Gaussian technique, an optimal value of [[eph_fsewin]] can be deduced from [[eph_fsmear]] Unfortunately, this is not possible when the tetrahedron method is used and, to some extent, also when the adaptive broadening is used.
+    In other words, for the Gaussian technique, an optimal value of [[eph_fsewin]] can be deduced from [[eph_fsmear]]
+    Unfortunately, this is not possible when the tetrahedron method is used and, to some extent, also when the adaptive broadening is used.
     Hopefully, the next versions of the code will provide ...
     0.04 Ha ~ 1 eV